2 Day Isle of Skye Tour

 Make more of your trip to the Isle of Skye with a full two day tour from Inverness.
 Explore its stunning and dramatic scenery - including the Quiraing, Kilt Rock and the Old Man of Storr - and discover its ancient history, heritage and culture.

 Day 1 begins at Inverness where we follow Loch Ness before turning west towards Loch Cluanie and Glen Shiel.
 Continuing on to the Five Sisters of Kintail mountains we take a detour up Mam Ratagan for a breath-taking view of the Highlands!
 At Eilean Donan Castle we explore its ancient and historic past before crossing the bridge to the Isle of Skye and heading for the dramatic Black Cuillin.
 The late afternoon takes us to the Trotternish Peninsula for stunning views of the Old Man of Storr, Kilt Rock and the Quiraing before our return to Portree for our overnight stop.

 Day 2 begins from Portree with a short drive to Dunvegan Castle - home of the Clan MacLeod for nearly 800 years - for a great look back at the history of one of the Hebrides most powerful clans.
 Leaving Dunvegan Castle we make our way down past the Red Hills of Skye towards the Sleat Peninsula and the beautiful Isleornsay where we have the opportunity to enjoy some Hebridean whisky tasting.
-After a visit to Armadale we begin our late afternoon journey back to Inverness.
+After a visit to Armadale we cross the Isle of Skye bridge to the mainland and begin our late afternoon journey back to Inverness.